timoinglin/CookieClickerSeleniumBot/README.md

 An advanced automation bot for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/), built using Selenium WebDriver.
 This bot enhances your gameplay by automating cookie clicking, golden cookie collection, upgrade purchases, and game save management.

+**Note:** This bot is designed to assist with cookie farming while you're away.
+It is *not* a fully autonomous bot that plays through the entire game.
+This way, you can still enjoy the core fun of the game, such as planning your strategies, making legacy upgrades, and unlocking achievements.
+The bot simply ensures that your progress continues even when you're not actively playing.

 ## Features

 - **Automated Big Cookie Clicking**: Rapidly clicks the big cookie to maximize cookie production.